 The series is comprised of four articles:

 - Reinforcement Learning Introduction – This is what you’re reading right now.

 - Reinforcement Learning Concepts – RL is the algorithm that drives DeepMind’s game playing machine.
 It uses reward signals to learn and make long-term-oriented decisions during the game.
 In this article we’ll review the major components of an RL system.

 - Reinforcement Learning Algorithms – In this article, we’ll see how the various RL components come together in the Q-learning algorithm.

-- Function Approximation with Deep Learning – Deep neural networks are performing amazing feats right now in fields like computer vision and speech recognition.
+- Function Approximation with Neural Networks – Deep neural networks are performing amazing feats right now in fields like computer vision and speech recognition.
 DeepMind used Deep Learning in a completely different way, combining it with Reinforcement Learning to address the problem of huge problem spaces.

 Even though the math is a little intense in machine learning, the concepts behind the data science are fairly intuitive.
 With a greater understanding about how state-of-the-art machine learning works, hopefully you’ll come to realize that ML is just a new way for computers to solve problems—not the beginning of the robot apocalypse.